It begins with a story in your imagination and ends with a draft of a full-length screenplay for a feature film.

 Program Overview

-Classes are held at the University of London’s Senate House.
+Classes are held at NYU London.
 The first half of the semester examines the principles of creating a unique feature film script.
 Toward the end of the semester, you participate in readings, workshops and appraise the work you and your classmates create.

 " I had an entirely different setting in all aspects and that really managed to get my brain flowing.
 Writing in a place I've never been to before has really helped my writing.
 So much so that I found out that I had a hidden talent for writing action sequences, something I never thought could be possible for me."